-If you are having sessions of headache and dizziness during your menopause, you should know that you are not alone.
+If you have sessions of headache and dizziness during your menopause, you should know that you are not alone.
 But, how do you know if it was a headache or dizziness that you have experienced?
 Is it possible to experience both symptoms at once?

 Headache is that painful sensation when you feel like your head is going to split apart.
-The intensity of headache varies from every situation.
+The intensity of a headache varies in every situation.
 It could vary from mild to severe pain in one or more parts of your head.
-Studies show that 30% of women have experienced at least one episode of headache in their entire life, but the intensity and frequency of the symptom could get worse as the woman ages.
+Studies show that 30% of women have experienced at least one episode of headache in their entire lives, but the intensity and frequency of the symptom could worsen as the woman ages.
 And, according to the the WHO fact sheets, 47% of all adults worldwide suffer from headaches each year.

 Both headache and dizziness could occur in separate episodes, but they could also happen altogether.
-The occurrence of these symptoms are very varied and the degree of each is different, depending on the person experiencing it.
+The occurrence of these symptoms is very varied, and the degree of each is different, depending on the person experiencing it.
 Both the symptoms happen even before the menopausal years of a woman.
 However, it could get worse during menopause.

 Why do they happen during menopause?

 During menopause, the hormonal levels tend to go lower than the usual amount needed by the body.
-These hormonal changes could in turn cause a woman to feel a headache or get dizzy.
-The estrogens are needed by the body to dilate the blood vessels.
-This allows for a better flow of blood in all parts of the body, especially the head and the brain.
+These hormonal changes could, in turn, cause a woman to feel a headache or get dizzy.
+The estrogens are required by the body to dilate the blood vessels, allowing for better blood flow in all body parts, especially the head and the brain.

-Whenlevels are depleted, there is highly possibility of blood vessel constriction.
-This makes it hard for the blood to freely pass through the arteries.
-In this case, blood circulation is disrupted.
-What happens next is that the blood vessels, try to contract and expand to accommodate the flow of the blood.
-The contraction and expansion could cause the blood vessels to swell and that in turn move the nerves around it.
-The pressure placed on the nerves because of the swollen blood vessels is what causes the pain during a headache.
+When estrogen levels become depleted, there is a high possibility of blood vessel constriction.
+This makes it hard for the blood to pass through the arteries freely.
+In this case, blood circulation gets disrupted.
+Next, the blood vessels try to contract and expand to accommodate the flow of the blood.
+The contraction and expansion could cause the blood vessels to swell and move the nerves around them.
+The pressure placed on the nerves because of the swollen blood vessels causes pain during a headache.

 The cause of dizziness in menopause has the same path as the cause of headache.
 However, it does not involve the nerves in this case.
-What happens when you get dizzy is, there is a poor blood supply to your brain cells.
+What happens when you get dizzy is, there is an insufficient blood supply to your brain cells.
 This is also due to the constriction of vessels as the estrogen levels are getting low.
 The blood in your arteries carries the oxygen to your brain.
-If the blood vessels are constricted, there is not enough oxygenation to the brain.
-This could actually cause you to get dizzy.
+If the blood vessels get constricted, there is not enough oxygenation to the brain.
+This could cause you to get dizzy.

 Although these symptoms happen, there are things you can do to prevent them.
 If they are already happening, you can also look for ways to treat them.